-Whether it is to build confidence and friendships, or develop a potential talent in the performing arts, award winning Arts a Go Go! classes are for all kids from babies through to teenagers.
+Whether it is to build confidence and friendships, or develop a potential talent in the performing arts, award winning Arts a Go Go! classes are for all kids from babies through to 19 year olds.
 Try a class in drama, or maybe a combo class of dance, drama and singing.
 Kick up your heels in Irish Dancing or develop your little one's music skills.
 At Arts a Go Go!, we place huge value on the impact a creative brain can have on all aspects of life.
-Arts a Go Go! - celebrating 12 years in the Hutt Valley Community!
+Arts a Go Go! - celebrating almost 15 years in the Upper Hutt community!

 We welcome you and your child or young person to the Arts a Go Go! family!